ronchaine/unorthodox/readme.md

 * Networking
 * Mathematics

-All of which provide high-level interface to commom functionality, they do not need to replace libraries specifically meant for those purposes.
+All of which provide high-level interface to common functionality, they do not need to replace libraries specifically meant for those purposes.
 (We are not making another Eigen and add some extras in the top of it!)